-While no provision of the Education Code covers the particular case of children of asylum seekers, the law provides that they are subject to compulsory education as long as they are between 6 and 16 years old,1 on the same conditions as any child.
+While no provision of the Education Code covers the particular case of children of asylum seekers, the law provides that all children are subject to compulsory education as long as they are between 6 and 16 years old.
 Primary school enrolment can be done at the local town hall.
-Enrolment in a secondary school (high schools) is made directly to the institution closest to the place of residence of the child.
-If the children seem to have a sufficient command of the French language, the evaluation process will be supervised by a Counselling and Information Centre (“Centres d’information et d’orientation”) (CIO).
-This State structure is dedicated to the educational guidance of all students.
+Enrolment into secondary school is made directly at the institution closest to the place of residence of the child.
+Education for asylum seeking children is provided in regular schools.

-- 1. Article L. 131-1 Education Code.
+Article L. 131-1 Education Code.

-- 2. See Circular NOR: 2012-143 of 2 October 2012.
+See Circular NOR: 2012-143 of 2 October 2012.